 Kirsten Hironaka and Earthlings Inc for the amazing design and the City of Lethbridge for their coordination and support.

-Napi's Lodge: NIB TRUST FOUNDATION sponsored Men's discussion groups open to the public:
+Napi's Lodge: Blackfoot Canadian Culturally Society sponsored discussion groups to be open to the public when Covid-19 measures allow:

 The Blackfoot Family Lodge is a non-profit charitable organization that relies on financial donations to support our programs and assist our residents.
 Please contact us at (403) 329-6506 or (403) 894-7962 to donate to the Society.